eda-labs/vscode-eda/README.md

 On first activation the extension prompts for your EDA and Keycloak passwords.
 The values are stored in VS Code's Secret Storage so they persist securely between sessions.
+Alternatively, you can set them once in the `vscode-eda.edaPassword` and `vscode-eda.kcPassword` settings, which are masked in the Settings UI.
+Any values provided here override previously stored passwords.
+When the extension activates it moves these values to Secret Storage and clears them from your `settings.json`.
 You can update the stored passwords later via the `EDA: Update Stored Credentials` command from the Command Palette.

 ---